fadexadex/hedera-agent-example/README.md

-# Hedera Agent Kit - Next.js + Express Full Stack
+# Template Hedera Agent Kit - Next.js + Express Full Stack

 A complete full-stack application for interacting with the Hedera blockchain through AI agents.
 Features a modern React frontend with a powerful Express backend.